zachchao/FlaskSkeleton/README.md

 # Flask Skeleton
 A simple flask skeleton to be cloned and then used for starting small flask applications easily.
 The HTML and CSS isn't perfect but the skeleton will allow you to get started quickly.
 To use, go to the directory where you'd like to start and run, `git clone https://github.com/zachchao/FlaskSkeleton`.

+# Setup
+Make sure you have python [installed](https://www.python.org/downloads/) and in your PATH Install the dependencies with
+`pip install -r .\requirements.txt`

 # How to use
 ## app.py
 Run this to start your local server on http://localhost:5000/.
 This is also where you put all routes for your application.